ben-benson/DynamoObject/README.md

     * Access table and key information without invoking lazy loader
     * Preload objects in batch with graceful fallback to lazy loader
     * Define relations using regexp patterns
-    * Reference values can be 'hash_key', 'range_key' or 'both'
+    * Reference values can be 'hash_key', 'range_key' or 'hash.range'
     * If reference value is 'range_key', required hash_key property is automatically looked up
 * Access name/value pairs as multi-dimensional array
 * Sane methods: